 I bought this American Atelier “Florentine Gold Scroll” china years ago and have had only a couple of occasions to use it even though I love the design.
+(See this china used in a stunningly different tablescape HERE.)
 This table was set with the dinner plate and soup bowl only atop a gold braided-edge charger.
 (I took these photos late.
 The salad plates were chilling in the freezer!)
 All the brilliant gold had a chance to really shine against the solid white table linen.
 My favorite favor – boxes of Godiva chocolates – fit right in!

 Keeping with the gold and scroll themes, I used goldplated flatware with a swirled design.
 The magnificent drinking glasses are part of a set my Mother purchased while on a trip to New York back in the 1970s.
 I always admired the set and am particularly drawn to the Roman soldiers on each.
 I have never set a table with these until now, but thought no others would do.
 The intricate gold design just seemed to demand its place on the table!